Frank Hamilton Cushing: Professional Controversy

 Among the forces driving the growth of the Smithsonian Institution at the end of the 19th century was John Wesley Powell's belief in the need to document Native American life and to collect Indian materials before the Westward expansion of the United States caused both to disappear.
 This conviction accounted for the urgency with which the Stevenson expedition, including the inexperienced Frank Cushing, was dispatched to Zuni pueblo in 1879.
 It is no coincidence that numerous Zuni artifacts, including many sacred objects (some considered living beings by the Zuni), began to be shipped to Washington the same year.
 By its heyday, the Zuni collection of the Smithsonian's Museum of Natural History included some 10,000 pieces, the earliest of which were acquired by the members of the Stevenson expedition.
 Many (if not most) of these artifacts were collected through less-than-honest means, sometimes including outright theft, and often against the express wishes of Zuni elders and traditionalists.

 The Zuni tried Cushing, himself, for stealing sacred artifacts.
 While he managed to survive his trial, it is certain that Cushing, like other members of the Stevenson expedition and later anthropologists, removed sacred items from the Zuni pueblo.
 Some of these artifacts joined the Smithsonian collection; others found themselves further afield, in the collections of museums as far away as Germany and the UK.
-Tracking the movement of the items that Cushing is thought to have taken from Zuni is complicated by another fact: Cushing's own "hands-on" approach to participant-observation included embellishing pre-existing items and creating his own versions of traditional forms.
-Thus, at least some of the artifacts he provided to Western museums should rightly be considered forgeries.

-Ironically, neither Cushing's questionable acquisition of Zuni cultural material, nor his indiscriminate sharing of sacred knowledge, nor his creation of "replicas" set him significantly apart from his contemporaries.
-Anthropology in its nascent years was a discipline full of rascals and hucksters.
-But it bears noting that, while some might consider Cushing the originator of participant-observation and an early practitioner of reflexive anthropology, his approach to living among and studying the Zuni drew much criticism even during its day.
-He was at constant odds, for example, with his collaborator, Matilda Coxe Stevenson, who insisted on a scientific and objective approach to the collection of anthropological data.
-Similarly, influential early anthropologists like Franz Boas and Alfred Kroeber found Cushing's brand of "empathetic ethnography" lacking.
-Coupled with his approach to obtaining and disposing of sacred information and materials, the admonishment of his contemporaries suggests that while we might think of Frank Cushing as a disciplinary pioneer, we should also consider him a case study in anthropology's legacy of questionable ethics.